bcSpace/Option-Back-Testing-Framework/README.md

 	When new data requests are made, they are added into a loading que which is on a separate thread.
 If the data is instanced based, then the data is instanced skipping the loading que

-	The loading thread waits until notified when the loading que is greater than 0
+	The loading thread waits until notified when the loading que is 0

 •	Strategy process